t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 ## Software update {#sec6-4}

-IoT devices have a reputation for being insecure at the time of manufacture.
-Yet they are often expected to stay functional in live deployments for years and even decades.
+IoT devices have a reputation for being insecure, and yet, they are expected to stay functional in live deployments for years and even decades.
 Additionally, these devices typically operate unattended with direct Internet connectivity.
 Therefore, a remote software update mechanism to fix vulnerabilities, to update configuration settings, and for adding new functionality is needed.

 Schneier {{SchneierSecurity}} in his essay expresses concerns about the status of software and firmware update mechanisms for Internet of Things (IoT) devices.
 He highlights several challenges that hinder mechanisms for secure software update of IoT devices.
 First, there is a lack of incentives for manufactures, vendors and others on the supply chain to issue updates for their devices.
 Second, parts of the software running on the IoT devices is simply a binary blob without any source code available.
 Since the complete source code is not available, no patches can be written for that piece of code.
 Third, even when updates are available, users generally have to manually download and install those updates.
 However, users are never alerted about security updates and many times do not have the necessary expertise to manually administer the required updates.